VahidHeidari/CPU-E-bity/README.md

 All operations are done in 3 clock pulses, this means that each instruction cycle takes 3 clock, then the ring counter resets to zero after 3 clocks.

-In the __first clock__ the CPU sends the content of PC to code address bus and reads and decodes the current instruction, at the same time it puts address of data into data address register.
+On the __first clock__, the CPU sends the content of PC to code address bus and reads and decodes the current instruction, at the same time it copies the address of data to data address register.

-In the __second clock__ the CPU executes the instruction and the PC increments by one.
+On the __second clock__, the CPU executes the instruction and the PC increments by one.

-In the __third clock__ the CPU saves the result and ring counter becomes zero to begin next cycle.
+On the __third clock__, the CPU saves the result and the ring counter becomes zero to perpare for the next machine cycle.

 The opcode format is as follows: